uga-libraries/born-digital-accessioning/appraisal.md

     * If there were unintended file changes during appraisal, either restore the accidentally altered files or replicate the deletions on the original copy of the accession.
     * If there is a low risk of unintended changes, make the appraisal copies the preservation copies and delete the old version.

-### Information gathered during technical appraisal that affects the processing plan

-*   Size and complexity of the file system (existing amount of organization and descriptive file naming)

-*   Areas with potentially sensitive information

-*   Areas that may require manual sampling

 # Documenting Appraisal Decisions

-* Document all appraisal decisions in the "Disposition Note" field in the [ArchivesSpace accession record](./accession_record_archivesspace.md).
-Include a brief description of the media and why it was not kept.
+* Document all substantive appraisal decisions in the "Disposition Note" field in the [ArchivesSpace accession record](./accession_record_archivesspace.md).
+Include a brief description of why it was not kept.

    Examples: